 - Car rental agreement and proof of payment

 - Itemized receipts over $40 for meals and/or miscellaneous expenses

 K. Required Approvals and Authorization

 The primary responsibility for review and approval of all business travel and entertainment expenses rests with the approver of the Travel Expense Report.
 The approval indicates that the reviewer examined the Travel Expense Report in detail, verified the appropriateness of the expenditures in accordance with Bentley policy, and is satisfied with the amount reimbursable to the traveler.

 Travel expenses are only considered valid when the expenses are properly documented as outlined above and the required approvals have been obtained.

-Approved Travel Expense Report must be submitted to Financial Operations within 45 days after completion of the trip.
-Expenses that are not properly substantiated with an approved Travel Expense Report within 45 days after completion of the trip will be referred to the Department Director, Department Chair, Dean, or Vice President.
+Approved Travel Expense Report must be submitted via the Workday expense system within 30 days after completion of the trip.
+Expenses that are not properly substantiated with an approved Travel Expense Report within 30 days after completion of the trip will be referred to the Department Director, Department Chair, Dean, or Vice President.